 Patrick: Let’s use like a sample case.
 Someone wants to open up a service franchise.
 A lot of it it’s going to be the franchise fee, working capital, initial rent deposit.
 Say all in investment 150k.
 Could you work with that type of a client that’s not investing in a million but they’re investing closer to 100,000, 200,000?

 Al: We do an awful lot of those.
 In fact, right now they’re very popular to get those SBA loans through at the bank, certain banks that like the smaller size loans.
 There’s a lot of good reasons for that.
-You mentioned a service-related business, The net profit before taxes plus payments to the owner(s), interest, and depreciation of assets. is quick.
+You mentioned a service-related business, cash flow is quick.
 They don’t have to have a brick-and-mortar location.
 There’s always an audience to buy that industry should the person want to sell it.
-So the bank’s risk is mitigated.
-So yeah, we like those kind of loans.
+The bank’s risk is mitigated.
+Yeah, we like those kind of loans.

 Patrick: Yeah.
 Can you sell that at 25 cents on the dollar, 50 cents on the dollar?
 Probably some great territories.
 Yeah.

-Patrick: So say that you’ve gone through the item seven and on the franchise disclosure document the range is anywhere from $80,000 to $150,000.
+Patrick: Say that you’ve gone through the item seven and on the franchise disclosure document the range is anywhere from $80,000 to $150,000.
 What kind of loan do you see in practice them getting for that type of franchise investment?

 Why not get enough or even more extra than trying to shoestring it and get into the business?
-So we’re going to try to coach them on that and say, “You don’t need it, you don’t need it.”
+We’re going to try to coach them on that and say, “You don’t need it, you don’t need it.”
 You know, I mean, maybe your loan payment’s 100 or 200 bucks higher.
 But wouldn’t you rather have that security?
-So we do try to make sure that they get enough money.
+We do try to make sure that they get enough money.

 Patrick: And then is it usually 15% invested capital, 30%?
 Because I’ve heard different numbers in terms of how much the bank wants to see that you have skin in the game when opening up a franchise.

-Patrick: So you’re telling me on a franchise, it’s gonna be like a 100k to start up including 4 months of working capital, they could do like potentially 11,000 down.
+Patrick: You’re telling me on a franchise, it’s gonna be like a 100k to start up including 4 months of working capital, they could do like potentially 11,000 down.
 They had 50k in their Charles Schwab or E-Trade account and then they’re getting a loan of say 89,000.

 Al: No, they’d actually get a loan for 100,000, the full 100,000.
 All the bank wants to see is that 11,111 or 11.1% sitting in a business checking account or savings account.
 And then they want to see that 50,000 in either cash, stocks and bonds, IRA, or 401 in some type of personal account.
 And the bank will say, “If you have this, your credit and all the other particulars are up to snuff, they’ll grant you the $100,000 loan.
 Generally, those loans will fund in anywhere from 9 to 12 weeks.